bparanj/crystal/programming/iac/docs/experiments/goss-basics.md

 In this HCL configuration:

-1. We define an Amazon EBS source block (`source.amazon-ebs.example`) that specifies the configuration for the EC2 instance, including the AMI name, instance type, region, source AMI, and SSH username.
+1. We define an Amazon EBS source block (`source.amazon-ebs.example`) that specifies the configuration for the EC2 instance,  the AMI name, instance type, region, source AMI, and SSH username.

 2. In the `build` block, we specify the source to use (`source.amazon-ebs.example`).